gretaisafantasy/get_bibtex/README.md

 ```

 The file header should always start with **_[Defaults]_** and the keys are the same as in the command line arguments.
-In the example above, the configuration means that you want to put Cogprints BibTeX input and output file into `c.bib` and DBLP BibTeX input and output file into `d.bib`.
+In the example above, the configuration means that instead of the default BibTeX input and output file, you want to instead put Cogprints BibTeX input and output file into `c.bib` and DBLP BibTeX input and output file into `d.bib`.